cyclaero/ipdb/README.md

          # ipdb-update.sh ftp.apnic.net

-      This will download teh statistic files together with the MD5 verification hashes into:
+      This will download the statistics files together with the MD5 verification hashes into:
       /usr/local/etc/ipdb/IPRanges/.
-Said directory will becreated if it does not exit.
+Said directory will be created if it does not exist.
 If the downloads went smooth, the script will start the ipdb tool in order to generate right in the same go the binary file with the consolidated IPv4 ranges.